kmbulebu/NickNack/dsc-it100-provider/README.md

 * **serialPort**: Serial port connection only.
 Specifies the COM port (Windows) or device (*nix) of the serial port with the IT-100.
 * **host**: TCP connection only.
 Specifies the IP or hostname of the remote host.
 * **port**: TCP connection only.
 Specifies the listening TCP port of the remote host.
+* **activeZones**: Optional.
+A comma separated list of zone numbers to use.
+Helps with hiding unused zones.

 ### Sample Serial Port nicknack_config.xml:
 Not Yet Implemented.